 Then it comes in the car with me, where I use Bluetooth and make a few calls (this is not safe, and I’m trying to wean myself away.
 Did you know that talking while driving impairs your ability as much as drinking and driving?!
 Scary!).
 This also allows me to continue the music, ebook, or podcast, or some mixture of all of them.

 I arrive at the meeting where I am the speaker.
 I set up the timer on my iPhone app to keep me on track (again, flight mode, ensuring no calls or texts come in while I’m speaking).
-Any follow-ups from the meeting I add to ToDoist to complete later (watch for a review on that coming soon, including a code for a free month).
+Any follow-ups from the meeting I add to ToDoist to complete later.
 Someone asks if I’m free next Wednesday; let me consult my calendar.
 Next meeting is with a potential client, so I’ll check for their website address from my contacts, and tap to review it from the parking lot before I head in.
 After that I head to lunch and while I’m eating I check my voicemail, email, and tweets.
 Really I’m just scanning email messages here for my convenience.
 And by the way, on my iPhone, my “Fetch” settings for email are set to manual.
 So my email only downloads when I instruct it to.
 I’ll “process” the important emails later at my computer.
 Twitter usually gives me great reading material for while I eat.

 I already mentioned how I use iPhone apps before I go to sleep at night.
 All of these uses have one thing in common: they enable conveniences for me, not others.
 I manage all the features so that I am in control of my time, and I don’t let distractions interrupt me when I’m busy.
 I would suggest that there are two important things to consider when pondering a phone upgrade: how many conveniences will it add to your life, and do you have the discipline to control it, rather than letting it control you?
 This same logic, in case you were wondering, can also be applied to many of the other ways to communicate like instant messaging, Twitter, Facebook, LinkedIn, etc. Learn the benefits that are available in participating, and then learn how to incorporate them into your life so that you are in control.